lsds/sgx-lkl/samples/languages/python/README.md

 sgx-lkl-disk create --docker=pythonapp --size=300M pythonapp.img
 ```

-The filesystem image contains only the files of the Docker image, but not its runtime metadata (like entrypoint, working directory, and environment variables).
-To run SGX-LKL we need to create configuration files containing these information.
-Fortunately, during conversion, this runtime metadata was queried from Docker and stored in special files named `pythonapp.img.*`.
-The `sgx-lkl-cfg` tool can use these files to generate an initial set of SGX-LKL host and application configuration files:
+The `sgx-lkl-cfg` tool can be used to generate an initial set of SGX-LKL host and application configuration files:

 ```sh
 sgx-lkl-cfg create --disk pythonapp.img